To Him that Hath - Glenn Conjurske

 It is just the same in the parable of the pounds.
 “And he said unto them that stood by, Take from him the pound, and give it to him that hath ten pounds.
 (And they said unto him, Lord, he hath ten pounds.)
 For I say unto you, That unto every one which hath shall be given; and from him that hath not, even that he hath shall be taken away from him.”
 (Luke 19:24-26).
 All this is as clear as a sunbeam, and it follows, of course, that the way to obtain more, and to have abundance, is to have what we have to good purpose.

 I am perfectly well aware that the proper application of these scriptures is to the salvation of the soul, for the parable of the talents closes with, “And cast ye the unprofitable servant into outer darkness: there shall be weeping and gnashing of teeth.”
 (Matt.
 25:30).
 I am aware also that the more which is given is in the resurrection, and the abundance which is therefore possessed is in the eternal state.
 Nevertheless, I believe also that God proceeds upon just the same principle in this life.
-The judgements and rewards of the Almighty are not all reserved for the life to come.
+The judgments and rewards of the Almighty are not all reserved for the life to come.
 Some of them are doled out in the present life, and these doubtless upon the same principles as the rewards which await the life to come.

 I hold it as a certain truth, then, that the way to advancement in the present life is faithfulness.
 The way to obtain more is to have what we have to good purpose.